 On rare occasions erectile dysfunction can be occur after operation or injuries.
 If this is the case, medication might not be effective and an operation or implant may be required.

-Whereas Viagra has only a 4 hour half life, Levitra usually remains effective for up to 12 hours and in some cases even longer.
-This doesn't mean that erections will be continuous during this period, rather that erections are likely to be improved with arousal during those 12 hours.
+Levitra usually remains effective for 4-5 hours.
+This doesn't mean that erections will be continuous during this period, rather that erections are likely to be improved with arousal during that time-frame.

 Taking Levitra for the first time

 Levitra is available in three strengths: 5mg, 10mg, and 20mg doses.
 The usual starting dose is 10mg taken 1 to 2 hours before an erection is required.
 10mg of Levitra is equivalent to around 50mg of Viagra.
 Levitra should not be taken more than once daily.

 Levitra 10mg orodispersible tablets are a dissolvable form of vardenafil that has a faster onset of action than a pill which is swallowed.